TeRA: Vector-based Random Tensor Network for High-Rank Adaptation of Large Language Models: Experiments

 \section{Experiments}

-We conducted extensive experiments to demonstrate the effectiveness of TeRA across a diverse set of reasoning and generation tasks.
+We conducted extensive experiments to demonstrate the effectiveness of TeRA across a diverse set of reasoning and generation tasks in English.
 We also performed a series of ablation studies to validate our model design and analyze the impact of hyperparameter choices.

-\paragraph{Implementation Details.} All experiments were conducted using one NVIDIA A100 (80GB) GPU.
-The AdamW optimizer \cite{loshchilov2018decoupled} was employed with 100 warm-up steps.
-We used two LLMs as the base models for fine-tuning: Llama-2-7B and Llama-3-8B.
-The percentage of trainable parameters is calculated as $\frac{\text{\# Trainable params}}{\text{\# Total params}}$.
-In practice, we find that only tensorizing one dimension of the weight update matrix in TeRA yields a good trade-off between performance and the number of trainable parameters.
-To reduce the hyperparameter space, we always set $R_i = I_i \ \forall i=1,\ldots, N$ and tensorize each dimension into equal-sized modes.
-E.g., a dimension size of $4096$ can be tensorized into $64\times 64$, $16\times 16\times 16\times 16$, etc. We report the average performance of TeRA over 5 independent runs.
+\paragraph{Implementation Details.} We used two LLMs as the base models for fine-tuning: Llama-2-7B and Llama-3-8B.
+The percentage of trainable parameters was calculated as $\frac{\text{\# trainable params}}{\text{\# total params}}$, where \textit{trainable parameters} refers to those requiring gradient updates, and \textit{total parameters} include both the frozen and trainable parameters across all layers in the LLM.
+In practice, we find that tensorizing only one dimension of the weight update matrix in TeRA yields a good trade-off between performance and the number of trainable parameters.
+To reduce the hyperparameters search space, we always tensorize each dimension into equal-sized modes and set $R_i = I_i \ \forall i=1,\ldots, N$.
+E.g., a dimension of size $4096$ can be tensorized into $64\times 64$, $16\times 16\times 16\times 16$, etc. We report the average performance of TeRA over 5 independent runs.

-\paragraph{Baseline Methods.} We benchmark TeRA against two main categories of PEFTs: prompt-based methods (Prompt-Tuning, P-Tuning) and LoRA-style adapters with no inference overhead (LoRA, HiRA, LoRETTA, VeRA).
-To ensure fairness in terms of number of trainable parameters, we apply all adapter methods, including LoRA, HiRA, VeRA, LoRETTA and TeRA, to the query and value weights in the attention modules.
-We also report HiRA with two rank configurations: $r=1$ and $r=32$, to show how it performs under different numbers of trainable parameters.
+\paragraph{Baseline Methods.} We benchmark TeRA against two main categories of PEFTs: prompt-based methods (Prompt-Tuning, P-Tuning) and LoRA-style adapters with no inference overhead (LoRA, HiRA, MoRA, QuanTA, LoRETTA, VeRA).
+To ensure fairness in terms of number of trainable parameters, following \cite{kopiczko2024vera}, we applied all methods to the query and value weights in the attention modules.
+We also report HiRA with two rank settings, $r\in \{1,32\}$, to show how it performs with different number of trainable parameters.